SignificoHealth/recco-ios-sdk/README.md

 }
 ```

-And when your user logs out of your app successfully just call:
+And when your user logs out of your app successfully, just call:

 ```swift
 import ReccoUI